ZacksMohawk/ShowMe/README.md

 	./setup.sh

+NOTE: This is specifically for a Mac.
+Setup scripts for Linux/Windows will be written on request.
+NOTE: If this doesn't work please add the following directly to your .zshrc file

+	alias showme='dt=$(pwd); {full path to this folder}; node ShowMe.js -folderPath $dt; cd $dt;'

 ## How To Use

 Create a file called show.me and populate it with links, or sections of links, as shown below: